 The Garda Síochána vision of a victim-centric police service is focused on keeping people safe, protecting the most vulnerable and providing a consistently high standard of service in line with its mission of "Keeping People Safe".
-The Garda Síochána must engage with the public and with a broad range of Government, community, and other external stakeholders on a variety of matters ranging from routine to sensitive and complex issues.
+The Garda Síochána must engage with the public and with a broad range of Government, community, and other external stakeholders on a variety of matters ranging from routine to sensitive and complex.

 The Garda organisation is currently undergoing a wide-ranging programme of modernisation and renewal aimed at strengthening operational policing and improving police governance under the Government's Implementation Plan - A Policing Service for the Future.
-Officers at the rank of Chief Superintendent will play a key leadership role in the implementation of central elements of this programme, not least in leading out the new Divisional Policing Model.
+Officers at the rank of Chief Superintendent will play a key leadership role in the implementation of central elements of this programme, not least in leading out on the new Operating Model.
 This will place Chief Superintendents at the head of a divisional operation with responsibility and accountability for the autonomous delivery of operational policing in their Division or Unit within a corporate framework and with a defined budget and resources.

-It is envisaged that the Chief Superintendent role will be substantially different than at present and will require a skillset which includes the ability to prioritise resources and lead out visibly on the transformation agenda and in driving continuous improvement.
+The Chief Superintendent role requires a skillset which includes the ability to prioritise resources and lead out visibly on the transformation agenda and in driving continuous improvement.